BRIAN AULD begins his third season as team president and 12th season with the club.

 Auld received a bachelor's degree in economics and master's degree in education from Stanford University, where he also captained the lacrosse team.
 He was born in Berkeley, Calif., and attended high school in Dallas.
 Brian is proud to claim that he once trekked to the bottom of Mount Everest.

-He currently serves on the board of directors of the Rays Baseball Foundation, Big Brothers Big Sisters of Tampa Bay and the Tampa Bay Partnership.
+He currently serves on the board of directors of the Rays Baseball Foundation, Big Brothers Big Sisters of Tampa Bay, Tampa Bay Area Chiefs of Police Education and Research Foundation and the Tampa Bay Partnership.

 He and his wife, Molly, reside in St. Petersburg and are proud parents of two daughters, Lucy and Mia, and a son, Jack.